Ordisoftware/Hebrew-Letters/README.md

 #### 2021.03.12 - Version 5.0

+>- Add english letters names and upgrade the matching database field.
+>- Add double-click on a letter to go to its parameters.
+>- Improve search result box to swap between lists using Left and Right keys.

 - Optimize ComboBoxes creation (the old system is really much slower on Windows 10 than 7).
 - Add Windows double-buffering drawing to optimize startup.
 - Add context menu on letters' buttons to allow inserting a letter or open its parameters.